UCL-MIRSG/.github/precommit/README.md

 Then run `pre-commit install; pre-commit autoupdate`.

-If a repository is experiencing spellchecking problems causes by [typos](https://github.com/crate-ci/typos) then one can create a `.typos.toml` file and fill it with the following:
+If a repository is experiencing spellchecking problems caused by [typos](https://github.com/crate-ci/typos) then one can create a `.typos.toml` file and fill it with the following: